immersive-web/model-element/explainer.md

 While HTML supports the notion of taking an element fullscreen, browsers may want to offer yet more immersive experiences that require going beyond the page itself, one example would be to present the model in augmented reality to allow the user to visualize it at real scale in the user's immediate surroundings.
-To support this, new DOM APIs may be added or the existing HTML Fullscreen API extended via more [FullscreenOptions](https://fullscreen.spec.whatwg.org/#dictdef-fullscreenoptions) properties.
+To support this, new DOM APIs may be added or the existing HTML fullscreen API extended via more [FullscreenOptions](https://fullscreen.spec.whatwg.org/#dictdef-fullscreenoptions) properties.

 ## JavaScript API

 In addition to the DOM API relating to the source, animation, and environment map, the JavaScript API has additional capabilities relating to the animation timing and view parameters.
-Note that while <model> bears a similarity to an `HTMLMediaElement`, it is not _necessarily_ a media element, in that it may possess no animation track, or function more like an animated GIF, reflecting a short sequence that does not reflect a significant change in state.

 * `entityTransform`: a read-write `DOMMatrixReadOnly` that expresses the current mapping of the view of the model contents to the view displayed in the browser.